MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/hybrid/move-users-from-on-premises-to-teams.md

 Note that Skype for Business will no longer be available to the user except to join a meeting.

 In rare cases, when moving your users to Teams, you might want to override dial-in conferencing and cloud voice functionality.
 You can do this by using the following parameters with the Move-CsUser command:
-- **BypassAudioConferencingCheck:** If a user has dial-in conferencing enabled for on-premises, the user must also have an AudioConf << Is this the official license name? >> license assigned in Office 365 before migrating.
+- **BypassAudioConferencingCheck:** If a user has dial-in conferencing enabled for on-premises, the user must also have an AudioConf license assigned in Office 365 before migrating.
 Once migrated to the cloud, the user will be provisioned for audio conferencing in the cloud.
 If, for some reason, you want to move a user to the cloud, but not use the audio conferencing functionality, you can override it by specifying this parameter.
 - **ByPassEnterpriseVoice:** If a user has Enterprise Voice enabled for on-premises, the user must have an Enterprise Voice license assigned in Office 365 before migrating.
 After migration to the cloud, the user will be provisioned for voice in the cloud.
 If, for some reason, you want to move a user to the cloud but not use cloud voice functionality, you can override cloud voice by specifying this parameter.

 ### Move users by using the Skype for Business Server Control Panel